Your Streets – Your Views

 We want to know what you think about your streets.

-If you live in the former East or West Gosforth council wards or in Parklands ward, you should be getting a survey leaflet through your door between now and 9 November.
+If you live in the former East or West Gosforth council wards or in Parklands ward, you should have had a survey leaflet through your door.

 Please tell your friends, family and neighbours about the survey and ask them to do it too.
 The more people who take part, the better the picture we will have of Gosforth as a whole.
 We are interested in everyone’s views – no matter how young or old you are, or how you travel.